Donate

 National position

-Australia has consistently voted against an annual UN General Assembly resolution since 2018 that welcomes the adoption of the treaty and calls upon all states to sign, ratify, or accede to it “at the earliest possible date”.
-According to the website of the Australian foreign ministry, joining the treaty “would be inconsistent with our US alliance obligations”.
+In 2022, Australia formally ended its opposition to the treaty when, for the first time, it abstained voting on an annual UN General Assembly resolution that welcomes the adoption of the TPNW and calls upon all states to sign, ratify, or accede to it “at the earliest possible date”.
+From 2018 to 2021, Australia had voted against the resolution.

 Political developments